Tucker Zimmerman: Early life

+1966 he moved to Europe to study composition in Rome.
+After two years in London where he recorded his first album, he began living in Belgium.
+1970 he married his wife Marie Claire.

 Career

 In December 1968 Zimmerman recorded and released his first album Ten Songs, produced by Tony Visconti.
 It was later described by David Bowie as one of his favourite albums.
 One track from the album, 'Fourth Hour of My Sleep' was later recorded by Mick Ronson's band Ronno.

-In 1967, he collaborated with the Paul Butterfield Blues Band on the song "Droppin 'out".
+In 1967, he collaborated with the Paul Butterfield Blues Band on the song "Droppin' Out".
 The song appeared on the Butterfield Band album The Resurrection of Pigboy Crabshaw.

 In 1985, Zimmerman turned to writing novels, short stories, poems and composing film music and compositions for symphonic orchestras.